 Schools can choose whether or not they wish students to see their raw scores and ELL levels at the conclusion of each of the three sub-tests.

 The first section is a timed, written grammar assessment, measuring prior exposure to formal English.
 Two-word verbs, clauses, various verb tenses, prepositions, pronouns, possessives, irregular plurals, and comparatives are some examples of the grammar being assessed.
 At the conclusion of this sub test, the test taker is automatically sent to the second sub test.

-The second part of the assessment is a timed, reading comprehension measure, which consists of 10 reading passages for secondary grades, 5 for elementary, and 3 for late primary, both fiction and non-fiction, with a range of readability difficulty.
-This reading test is a multiple choice, cloze test.
-In a cloze test, words in the passage are replaced, in a consistent manner, with blank spaces.
-The student demonstrates reading comprehension of the passage by choosing the correct word from a number of choices.
-At the conclusion of this sub test, the student is sent to the third sub test.
+The second part of the assessment is a timed, reading comprehension measure, consisting of a various number of reading passages intended for either secondary, elementary, or late primary students.
+Passages are fiction and non-fiction, with a range of readability difficulty.
+This reading assessment is a cloze test.
+The student demonstrates English syntaxical understanding.
+At the conclusion of this section of the assessment, the student is sent to the third section.

 The third section is a timed, listening comprehension assessment, which consists of 40 short recordings.
 The test taker listens to each recording and chooses the best answer from a number of possible choices.
 Some of the recordings have accompanying pictures and some are oral passages with follow up questions.
 At the conclusion of this sub test, the student is taken to the fourth and final section of the assessment.

 The fourth section of the CM Global English assessment asks the student to produce a written sample that is timed and based on a randomly selected topic.
 Included in this section, is an optional, scoring matrix to score the student’s written sample.

 The assessment concludes with a report sent to the test administrator, with a recommendation to consider a specific overall English support level.
 Llevels and scores for each sub test are also provided.